sugarjig/sugarjig.github.io/index.markdown

 title: About Me
 ---

 I'm a software engineer focused on backend, APIs, and continuous delivery.
 I have 15 years of professional experience.
-I started my career as a defense contractor.
 I currently work at a client services agency, which serves many brands in different business verticals.

 No matter the platform or the business, my main goals are to __provide value__ and __help teams perform better__.
 I advocate for [continuous delivery principles](https://continuousdelivery.com/principles/), such as comprehensive automation and building quality in, as well as patterns, such as trunk-based development, feature toggles, and branch by abstraction.